 10. Understand performance across franchises

-Similarly, the use of key metrics to measure congress performance across the organisation can highlight where one franchise is getting its meetings ‘right’ and support the discussion of how others can optimise their meeting presence.
-Make conference performance measurement a part of the organisational culture for ever-better performance.
+Similarly, the use of key metrics to measure congress performance across the organization can highlight where one franchise is getting its meetings ‘‘right’’ and support the discussion of how others can optimize their meeting presence.
+Make conference performance measurement a part of the organizational culture for ever-better performance.

 Find out more about Conference Live.